iZettle/api-documentation/pusher-api/api-reference.md

 ## About Pusher API
 The Pusher API publishes information to your service.
 This information is data related to products, purchases, inventory etc.

-You can subscribe to specific events in the Pusher API.
-Then you don't need to poll for data related to the events.
+You can subscribe to specific events in the Pusher API, so that you don't need to poll for data related to the events.
 When these events occur, the Pusher API will publish information about the events to your service.

 Examples of events:
 * `PurchaseCreated` is triggered when a purchase gets created.